mrileyclark/modal-project/README.md

-#
-Modal Project
+# Modal Project

+This project showcases a modal implemented using HTML, CSS, and JavaScript.
+A modal is a dialog box or popup window that overlays the current page content.
+It can be used to display additional information, capture user input, or confirm actions.

 ****

-A fun project to capture practice working on modal UI.

 Link to project: [https://mrileyclark.github.io/modal-project/]